 At Churrangas, a no-frills, family-owned restaurant near Playa Marsella in Nicaragua, there are three options: fish, chicken, and lobster tail.
 While the lobster may seem like the first obvious choice, we were more interested in the fish.
 Fried whole and smothered in an aromatic tomato sauce called Tipitapa, it's the kind of dish that makes you instantly feel like you're on vacation — especially when served with a few other favorite tropical classics: fried plantains, fresh avocado, beans, and rice.

-While this isn't a dish we'd recommend making for dinner guests you don't know well (some people get weird about whole fishes), it does make an excellent family-style meal to share with close friends.
-Our version of the Nicaraguan classic has a slight kick, thanks to the addition of garlic and red pepper.
-Serve it with strong rum or tequila cocktails, turn up the surf tunes, and pretend you're a nice warm beach somewhere.
-Not a bad way to spend a chilly fall night, as far as we're concerned.
+For dinner guests you who don't weird about whole fishes, this makes an excellent family-style meal to share with close friends.
+This version of the Nicaraguan classic has a slight kick, thanks to the addition of garlic and red pepper.
+Serve with strong rum or tequila cocktails and pretend you're a nice warm beach somewhere.

 1 1/2 pound sea bass, rainbow bass, or red snapper (ask your fish monger to debone the fish but leave it whole)